Calibishi/Professor_Messer_SYO-601/README.md

 - Big target for attackers.
 - Pretty Complex.
-  > AKA more security vunerbilites since there's so much code.
+  > AKA more security vulnerabilites since there's so much code.
 - Patch Tuesday (Windows)
 - Best practice: Make sure you have a backup before downloading/updating/patching.
   > If updating multiple systems, use a testing environment and have backups.